Fraction to Decimal Calculator

 Finally, solve the long division problem to complete the conversion from fraction to decimal.

 Here’s a tip: use a long division calculator to solve this problem and see each step.

 Method 3: Convert a Fraction to Decimal by Simplifying

-An alternate method to convert a fraction to a decimal number is to simplify it by putting the numerator over 1.
-This requires a few steps.
+An alternate method to convert a fraction to a decimal number is to express the numerator as a fraction over 100.